Introduction

 Dr. V called Thomas from PTG and told him about his previous experiences.
 Thomas listened to Dr. V and was able to see the problems right away.
 The other broker was worried about going for a quick sale to an associate and did not understand the options in the Dental Service Organization (DSO) marketplace or how to push value.
 Thomas knew he could get Dr. V both the financial value he deserved and find a good culture fit for the practice.

 Dr. V said about PTG: “They do a lot of listening.
 And as you can imagine, I can do a lot of talking.
 But it’s not only the fact that they’re listening.
 You’re dealing with people who are honest and genuine.
-They’re not just trying to sell you something.
-They’re not trying to sell your brokerage service.
-They’re trying to help you achieve for your practice what you want to achieve.”
+They’re not just trying to sell you something, sell the brokerage service.
+They are trying to help you achieve for your practice what you want to achieve.”

 As the Texas dental transition was in process, the buyer ran into some credit and integration issues.
 They had to push back the closing date.
 Fortunately for Dr. V, Thomas was able to negotiate an additional $50,000 for the delay.